ilmanzo/suse_presentations/hackweek22.md

 ---
 ## A plain, old Containerfile

-`Containerfile` is a plain text file with a simple sintax, composed of instructions that specifies how to create a container image.
+`Containerfile` is a plain text file with a simple syntax, composed of instructions that specifies how to create a container image.

 ```Docker
    FROM nginx